Aaron-Bopp/TIM/40_Evergreens/Only categorize as much as your data requires.md

 part of:: [[Prioritize understanding over organization or categorization]]

 It can be tempting to try to categorize all the [[knowledge]] that you are gathering in your [[second brain]], but over-categorization can lead to wasting time on categorizations that in the end will be inaccurate.
-%%
-#TO/TEND/MULCH
-Try to create [[topic notes]] when you are overwhelmed, and stop creating them when you start feeling confined, or start categorizing things just to categorize them. [[topic notes]] should be a boon to accessing your knowledge, not a distractor: [[Your second brain should be frictionless access to a curated base of knowledge]]

 It is easier to cutout sections of large topic notes and create subtopics, than it is to have to recategorize a swath of notes.
-%%

 ### <hr class="footnote"/>